 The Library offers a number of programs throughout the year to assist students in developing research skills and to use the full range of information resources available at Victoria University Library.
-The programs range from one-hour information sessions to two-hours hands-on workshops.
+The programs range from short 20-minute sessions to one-hour information sessions or two-hour hands-on workshops.

 View all Library training programs for the current month:

 An introductory session on how to organise and manage information using bibliographic software Endnote:

 - create and build an Endnote library

 - import citation information from catalogues and databases into an EndNote library

 - insert references into a Word document to create bibliographies.